SAE J1772: Charging

-Another extension, notably supported by Tesla, is Level 2 charging at 277 V. Like 208 V, 277 V is commonly found in North American commercial three-phase circuits.
+Another extension, supported by the North American Charging System, is Level 2 charging at 277 V. Like 208 V, 277 V is commonly found in North American commercial three-phase circuits.

 Safety

 The J1772 standard includes several levels of shock protection, ensuring the safety of charging even in wet conditions.
 Physically, the connection pins are isolated on the interior of the connector when mated, ensuring no physical access to those pins.
 When not mated, J1772 connectors have no power at the pins; they are not energized until commanded by the vehicle.

 The proximity detection pin is connected to a switch in the connector release button.
 Pressing the release button causes the vehicle to stop drawing current.
 As the connector is removed, the shorter control pilot pin disconnects first, causing the EVSE to drop power to the plug.
-This also ensures that the power pins will not be disconnected under load, causing arcs and shortening their life.
-The ground pin is longer than the other pins, so it breaks last.
+This also ensures that the power pins do not disconnect under load, causing arcs and shortening their life.
+The ground pin is longer than the other pins, so it connects first and breaks last.